Student Affairs. Joseph McKeen Center for the Common Good

 Encouraging students to live up to McKeen’s vision is a central mission of the College as a whole, and the Joseph McKeen Center for the Common Good provides opportunities for students to discover the ways in which their unique talents, passions, and academic pursuits can be used for the “benefit of society” through public engagement.

 Although housed in Banister Hall, the McKeen Center supports work that takes place across the campus, in local communities, and at selected locations around the world.
-The Center assists student-led volunteer organizations that provide service to the local community through activities such as mentoring, tutoring, visiting with senior citizens, serving meals at the local homeless shelter, and working with immigrant populations in nearby Portland.
-Fostering student initiative and leadership, the Center provides opportunities for students to propose and lead alternative winter and spring break trips that connect their peers with community organizations to address public issues in places ranging from New York City to rural Mississippi, and from northern Maine to Guatemala.
+The McKeen Center advises student-led volunteer organizations that provide service to the local community through activities such as mentoring, tutoring, visiting with senior citizens, serving meals at the local homeless shelter, and working with immigrant populations in nearby Portland.
+Fostering student initiative and leadership, the McKeen Center provides opportunities for students to propose and lead alternative winter and spring break trips that connect their peers with community organizations to address public issues in places ranging from Baltimore to Los Angeles, and from Northern Maine to Guatemala.
+Through the Common Good Grant program, students raise funds in partnership with Bowdoin alumni and allocate grants to local nonprofit groups.
 The McKeen Center also encourages students to reflect upon their public engagement and connect these experiences to curricular and vocational interests.

-In coordination with other departments, the Center administers summer fellowships for students interested in non-profit internships and provides grants for international service.
+In coordination with other departments, the McKeen Center administers summer fellowships for students interested in non-profit internships and provides funding for international work.
 It assists students in finding community partners with whom to engage in community-connected independent research and honors projects and helps identify courses at the College that provide context for the issues students address through their community work.
-The McKeen Center supports faculty in developing and teaching community-based courses that take students out of the classroom to conduct interviews, record oral histories, develop curriculum for schools, and collect scientific data in conjunction with community partners.
+The McKeen Center supports faculty in developing and teaching community-engaged courses that take students out of the classroom to conduct interviews, record oral histories, develop curriculum for schools, and collect scientific data in conjunction with community partners.

-The Center also encourages and helps sponsor campus-wide events that challenge students, faculty, and staff to examine the varied meanings of public service and the “common good.”
-These events include the Seeking the Common Good Series of lectures and symposia, and Common Good Day, a traditional day of service that introduces the Bowdoin community to the local community each fall.
+The McKeen Center also encourages and helps sponsor campus-wide events that challenge students, faculty, and staff to examine the varied meanings of public service and the “common good.”
+These events include the What Matters dialogue series, Bowdoin Public Service, and Common Good Day, a traditional day of service that introduces the Bowdoin community to the local community each fall.